Originally written by Bruce MacKinnon in 1995 for the Airport Wildlife Management Bulletin No. 16, modified and updated by Gary F. Searing

 Following the Conference, we convinced officials in the scientific affairs division of NATO to provide $60,000 in seed money for a joint radar program to study bird migration in seven European countries.
 They became enthusiastic about our Canadian Bird Hazard Forecasting Techniques program and got their own support for future work.

 By the end of 1976, the Associate Committee had held 69 meetings and produced 7 bulletins, 76 field notes, the ICAO Manual, the book Bird Hazards to Aircraft authored by Hans Blokpoel (winner of the second Bruce MacKinnon Memorial Award) and many other publications.
-The committee had completed its work, and as chairman for its last three and one half years, I closed it in December 1976.
+The committee had completed its work and closed in December 1976.

 Dr. Hans Blokpoel played a key role in bird hazards to aircraft research and mitigation in Canada.
 In 1966, at the invitation of the NRC’s Associate Committee on Bird Hazards to Aircraft, he made a study trip across Canada to visit airports and air bases and to have discussions with Canadian authorities.
 Also in 1966, Hans helped his supervisor Lt.Col.
 Twijssel in organizing the first meeting of Bird Strike Committee Europe, of which Canada was a member.
 In 1967 Hans and his wife emigrated to Canada to start radar studies of bird migration at CFB Cold Lake in Alberta.
 He developed a simple bird migration forecast system mainly using weather predictions.
 Recruited to the ACBHA in 1967, Hans, a biologist and former pilot in the Netherlands Air Force, led the task of gathering, analyzing and interpreting data which led to the book mentioned above.
 He continued to conduct radar studies at Winnipeg International Airport and in southern Quebec.
 In following years, Hans worked as a CWS biologist on colonial waterbirds (gulls, terns, herons, and cormorants) and he continued to be an active member of BSCC even beyond his retirement in 1998 until 2005 when he left the field to focus on his art.